 - Aiding the business owner in understanding the impact of financial decisions

-The process of accounting provides reports that bring key financial indicators together.
-The result is a better understanding of actual profitability, and an awareness of cash flow in the business.
-Accounting turns the information from the ledger into statements that reveal the bigger picture of the business, and the path the company is progressing on.
-Business owners will often look to accountants for help with strategic tax planning, financial forecasting, and tax filing.
+A key part of the accounting process is analyzing financial reports to help you make business decisions.
+The result is a better understanding of actual profitability and an awareness of cash flow in your business.
+Accounting turns the information from the general ledger into insights that reveal the bigger picture of the business, and the path the company is progressing on.
+Business owners will often look to accountants for help with strategic tax planning, analysing their financial position, forecasting, and tax filing.

 The roles: bookkeeper vs accountant

 Typically, bookkeepers aren’t required to have any formal education.
 To be successful in their work, bookkeepers need to be sticklers for accuracy, and knowledgeable about key financial topics.
 Usually, the bookkeeper’s work is overseen by either an accountant or the small business owner whose books they are doing.
 So a bookkeeper can’t call themselves an “accountant.”

 To qualify for the title of an accountant, generally an individual must have a bachelor’s degree in accounting.
 For those that don’t have a specific degree in accounting, finance degrees are often considered an adequate substitute.